Enda Kenny: Time magazine cover

-In October 2012, Kenny became the first Taoiseach since Seán Lemass to be featured on the cover of Time magazine.
+In October 2012, Kenny became the first Taoiseach since Seán Lemass to be featured on the cover of Time.
 The related article, entitled "The Celtic Comeback", "glows" about Kenny's performance as Taoiseach and says he is "underestimated" by the Irish public.
 Catherine Mayer, who wrote the article, described Kenny as "charming", "shrewd" and "extremely likeable".
 Mayer said that what she was really trying to see was "what was behind that likability".
 "In small groups he is much more fluent and compelling than he would appear to be were you to judge him from his big media set pieces.
 When cameras train on him he seems to freeze up, which is an interesting problem for somebody in that position.
-But when he's relaxed he's interesting and has a lot to say,” she said.
+But when he's relaxed he's interesting and has a lot to say," she said.
 In the article, Kenny stated; "I've no interest in looking for credit or thanks.
 Providing a prosperous future for all our people, that's what drives me."

 European of the Year Winner

-On the 8th of November 2012, Kenny won the “Golden Victoria European of the Year 2012” award.
+On 8 November 2012, Kenny won the "Golden Victoria European of the Year 2012" award.
 The award is presented by the German Magazine Publishers Association (VDZ) and previous winners of the award include José Manuel Barroso and Donald Tusk.

 In a statement the publishers said they had chosen Kenny as the winner because of his "strong contribution to Europe and commitment to European ideals both as Prime Minister and throughout his many years in public life".
 They added that "In these difficult times, Europe benefits from the open, outward looking character of the Irish State and people and from the calibre of its Prime Minister, Enda Kenny."

 Enda Kenny said he felt privileged to accept the award "on behalf of the Irish people at home and overseas" at a ceremony in Berlin.
 The Taoiseach said Ireland's commitment and contribution to Europe "far exceed" the country's 40-year EU membership, and pointed out that the people of Ireland voted "more often more positively on Europe than any other EU member."